leofeyer/phpstorm-inspection-profiles/README.md

-# PhpStorm Inspection Profiles
+# PhpStorm inspection profile for Contao

-This package includes a PhpStorm inspection profile for Contao as well as a general one.
-Both profiles assume that the [EA Extended][1] plugin is installed.
+This package includes a PhpStorm inspection profile for Contao.
+The profiles assume that the [EA Extended][1] plugin is installed.

 ## Installation